bl1mp/abyss-explorer/README.md

 content, especiallly documentation should be simple, yet consider all of the possible hurdles and tricky dependencies conflicting with your system. abyssexplorer is an attempt to get you through the hurdle without ever having to do a google search because it's assumed you know what things mean and how they work.

-#casually explained

-is an attempt for a step toward that.
+# casually explained is an attempt for a step toward real documents, the best documents around, it's gonna be great.
+Again!